Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

-This policy applies to the personal data of past and present tenants, leaseholders, residents, housing applicants and subscribers.
+Your information is gathered, shared, and used by Cobalt as set out in this policy.
+This policy applies to the personal data we hold and includes information relating to past and present tenants, leaseholders, residents, housing applicants and subscribers.
 For the purposes of this policy, subscribers means anyone that has signed up to one of our newsletters or bulletins, attended our events, followed us on social media or accessed our website.

 This policy does not form part of any contract, lease or tenancy that you have with Cobalt.